swina/nuxpresso-docs/src/guide/workflow.md

 ### Media assets

-My advice is to use an external media provider also in development mode since this will simplify the deployment and data transfer.
+In this case my advice is to use an external media provider also in development mode since this will simplify the deployment and data transfer.

 Thus because using the staging feature you can update your production data without the need to transfer any media.